 Millions of individuals in the United States are registered users of the two most popular rideshare companies in the country: Uber and Lyft.

-In Dember of 2019, Uber released a lengthy U.S. Safety Report, which included a startling admission of 6,000 reports of sexual assault in 2017 and 2018 by Uber passengers and drivers.
+In December of 2019, Uber released a lengthy U.S. Safety Report, which included a startling admission of 6,000 reports of sexual assault in 2017 and 2018 by Uber passengers and drivers.
 Lyft, too, has faced multiple lawsuits from individuals alleging sexual assault and rape by the company’s rideshare drivers.

 Learning the prevalence of these incidents can be upsetting.
-If you’ve been sexually assaulted on an Uber or Lyft ride—as a passenger or driver—you are not alone and you may be able to pursue legal action.
+If you’ve been sexually assaulted during an Uber or Lyft ride—as a passenger or driver—you are not alone and you may be able to pursue legal action.